-- (2) Adjustments to EBITDA for the credit agreement definitions include all of the special charges of \$52.1 million in fiscal 2004 and other adjustments in the aggregate of \$1.7 million. - (3) Debt includes capital lease obligations and letters of credit issued under the senior secured credit facility and is net of U.S. cash and cash equivalents.
+(2) Adjustments to EBITDA for the credit agreement definitions include all of the special charges of \$52.1 million in fiscal 2004 and other adjustments in the aggregate of \$1.7 million.

+- (3) Debt includes capital lease obligations and is net of U.S. cash and cash equivalents.
 Senior debt excludes the Invensys seller notes in 2003 and the senior second lien term loan and unsecured debt in 2004. - (4) These ratios are included to show compliance with the leverage ratios set forth in our credit facilities.
 We show both our current ratios and the maximum ratios permitted under our senior secured credit facility.
 The maximum ratios permitted under the senior second lien credit facility are less restrictive than those shown.